 Additionally, although an individual convicted of a violent crime can be expected to spend substantial time in prison, there is an even greater and more devastating consequence that will await the individual upon release from prison.
 Repercussions of a conviction can extend beyond the penalties themselves.
 By way of example, convicted individuals may face limited opportunities in both the job and housing markets.
 Most professional licenses will be revoked, and the ability to obtain such a license after release will be severely curtailed.
 Most property owners will be hesitant to rent to individuals with a violent crime on his/her record.
 Additionally, the ability to obtain credit will also be drastically reduced.
 Finally, in many cases, even if the convicted individual had financial stability prior to conviction, the sheer cost of the trial will most likely deplete this stability, in addition to any fines that are assessed.

 It should also be noted that California has a “Three Strikes Law.”
 According to this law, the conviction of a violent crime may result in an automatic 25-year sentence, with the possibility of extension to a life sentence, if the convicted individual has had prior convictions for other violent crimes.

 If or someone you love has been arrested on suspicion of committing a violent crime, it is essential that you contact the criminal defense attorneys at Manshoory Law Group, APC as soon as possible.
-The attorneys at our office have years of experience in criminal defense, and can use this skill to give you or your loved one truly effective counsel.
+The attorneys at our office have years of experience in criminal defense and can use this skill to give you or your loved one truly effective counsel.
 After an analysis of the circumstances, we will defend you or your loved one in the most aggressive fashion to obtain the best possible outcome.
 The attorneys there are available 24/7 to take your call.
 Contact our lawyers today for an initial consultation.